Trading Futures at Interactive Brokers

 Futures Research

-A good place to start futures research at Interactive Brokers is on the firm’s website.
-A futures search engine is able to scan the futures markets globally in search for contracts meeting any number of criteria.
-These include symbol, exchange, country, and currency.
-Some of the exchanges we found include the London Metals Exchange, the Mexican Derivatives Exchange, and the Electronic Chicago Board of Trade.
-There’s also a good educational video on IB’s site that describes in detail how to trade futures contracts on Trader Workstation.
+A great way to research futures at Interactive Brokers is through the company’s website.
+Its futures search tool scans global markets and filters by symbol, exchange, country, or currency.
+You can find contracts from exchanges such as the London Metals Exchange, the Mexican Derivatives Exchange, and the Chicago Board of Trade.
+IB also offers a helpful video explaining how to trade futures on Trader Workstation.

 Options on Futures

-Besides futures, Interactive Brokers also offers its clients the ability to trade options on futures.
-The process for trading them is the same as for futures.
-You’ll need to know the ticker beforehand; and within TWS, make sure you select ‘Futures Options’ and not ‘Futures’ when selecting a contract.
+Interactive Brokers also supports trading options on futures.
+The trading process is the same as regular futures.
+You’ll need to know the ticker symbol, and in TWS, be sure to select “Futures Options” instead of “Futures” when choosing a contract.

 Promotion